 Participants stay with homestay families, chosen and screened by CFHI’s Local Coordinator.
 Homestays are located in a middle class residential neighborhood in the northern part of Quito.
 They are located in close proximity to one another and the language school, allowing participants to walk to language classes and meetings with ease.
-In some cases, CFHI participants may be housed with others in the same homestay, thought each student on this program will have their own room.
+In some cases, CFHI participants may be housed with others in the same homestay, though each student on this program will have their own bed.

 Homestays provide a unique opportunity to learn about local culture and practice Spanish skills on a daily basis in an informal setting.
 At the orientation session upon arrival, participants will be informed about recommended transportation from homestays to clinical rotations and getting around the city.

 Eligibility: Who Can Apply?

 This CFHI program is ideal for students who have a foundation in Spanish and have an interest in health and medicine with a focus on women’s health.
 Non-students are also eligible.
 The program offers an overview of women’s reproductive and sexual health in the context of primary and secondary level care through visits within a hospital and primary care clinics, as well as Spanish language classes with an emphasis on medical Spanish.
 To confirm whether you're eligible to apply, please read CFHI's general eligibility requirements.

 Minimum Language Required: Beginner 1 Spanish or Above

 Beginner 1 Spanish: “I can speak a little and understand at times if people speak slowly and clearly.”

 - I can understand and use familiar everyday expressions and simple phrases to get across basic needs.